chesscoders/chatbot-api-starter/README.md

 1. Go to [MongoDB Cloud](https://www.mongodb.com/products/platform/cloud) and sign in using the credentials from [Mega](https://mega.nz/).
 2. Create a new project.
+3. Inside your new project, create a cluster.
-3. Having your new project selected, click "Browse collections".
+4. Having your new cluster selected, click "Browse collections" in the same panel as the selected cluster.
-4. Create a new database and a new collection. (name examples: test for database and knowlegde_base for collection)
+5. Create a new database and a new collection. (name examples: `test` for database and `knowlegde_base` for collection)
-5. In your new collection, go to Atlas Search.
+6. In your new collection, go to Atlas Search.
-6. Create Search Index, Type: Atlas Search, Index Name: default, Configuration: JSON Editor and paste the following object:
+7. Create Search Index, select the newly created database, Type: Atlas Search, Index Name: default, Configuration: JSON Editor and paste the following object:

 ```
 {